matweldon/markdown_llm/README.md

 Margaret
 ```

 You can also comment out parts of the conversation using `<!--llm` and `llm-->`.
 This allows you to edit the conversation history, for example to rerun responses to obtain a sample of several different answers.
 The API is stateless - the API call reconstructs the full conversation each time a request is sent.
 This means that you can "put words into the LLM's mouth" and generally mess around with the flow of the conversation.

 ### Text editor integration

-You don't have to start with an open text editor.
-You can create a new file with `llmd new_file.md` and start typing the prompt.
-Then run the command again to get the response.
-You just need to ensure the `code` command (for VS Code) is in your PATH.
+To make the file initialisation work, you need to ensure the `code` command (for VS Code) is in your PATH.
 To use other text editors, set the 'editor_cmd' option in a USER or PROJECT config yaml (see below).
+Otherwise, you can still open the file that is created and enter your prompt manually.

 Once you've written a prompt, setting up a keyboard shortcut in your editor saves time moving back and forth between the editor and the terminal.
 To set up a keyboard shortcut in VS Code, open `keybindings.json` from the Command palette and add this entry (substituting your preferred key combination):